The Tradition of China — Chinese Calendar, Festivals, Etiquette, and Feng Shui Culture

 Centuries later, the Spring and Autumn Equinoxes were recorded, when the day and night are of equal length.
 The four clear seasons were documented then.

 Until the year 104 BC, 24 Solar Terms were clearly documented and widely applied in the Chinese calendar.

-The 24 Solar Terms in Chinese Calendar correspond to the sun’s position in the ecliptic; every 15° apart along the ecliptic, there is a solar term that represents the season, temperature, agricultural and natural phenomena.
+The 24 Solar Terms in the Chinese Calendar correspond to the sun’s position in the ecliptic; every 15° apart along the ecliptic, there is a solar term that represents the season, temperature, agricultural and natural phenomena.